JonathanCass/batchmaker/README.md

 When adding ingredients previously added ingredients are displayed and can be removed before commiting the step.
 Ability to log in.
 Logging in requires correct login and password.
 Default login is set as guest.
 Confirmation upon login displays
 current user's handle and avatar.
-When creating a new recipe the by field is automatically filld.
+When creating a new recipe the by field is automatically filled.

 Soon to be added.